 From North to South Brazil,

 From North to South, Brazilian geography offers a plethora of breathtaking landscapes and natural sites.
 From the Amazonian plateau to the marshes of Pantanal and the sandy beaches of southern Brazil, Brazilian terrain is alive with variation.
+The different regions have incredible differences that add to the already ecclectic Brazilian culture.

 North Brazil, covered by the Amazon rainforest